GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Evaluation

 \end{itemize}

-\textbf{Limitation}.
-We want to emphasize that the fine-tuned model is inherently task-specific, which means it may suffer from reduced accuracy on other datasets or lose its ability to engage in conversations.
-Therefore, the real potential lies in integrating our \shortname{} into multi-task training (such as the second stage of training LLaVA-Med) in the future.
-The tuned model here primarily serves to validate the effectiveness of the dataset while also establishing a robust baseline.
+\textbf{Limitation.} Note that the proposed baseline model is inherently task-specific, which may result in reduced accuracy on other tasks or a diminished capacity for conversational engagement.
+The true potential of our \shortname{} lies in its integration into multi-task training frameworks, such as the second training stage of LLaVA-Med.
+The baseline model primarily serves to demonstrate the dataset's effectiveness while also providing a robust benchmark.

-\paragraph{More Metrics.} As we mentioned in Section~\ref{sec:eval_scores}, we also calculate NLG metrics to measure AR-score.
+\paragraph{More Metrics.} As mentioned in Section~\ref{sec:eval_scores}, we also calculate NLG metrics to measure AR-score.
 Detailed results are shown in Table~\ref{tab:vqa_nlg_result}.
 Overall, the NLG metrics generally share the same trend as GPTScore (AR-score in Table~\ref{tab:vqa_result}), but there are some minor differences.
-(1) Models with high NLG scores do not always correlate with good performance, as seen with mPLUG-Owl compared to LLaVA-v1.5.
+(1) \textbf{ High NLG scores do not always correlate with strong model performance}, as seen with mPLUG-Owl compared to LLaVA-v1.5.
 Essentially, LLaVA-1.5 demonstrates higher performance, such as achieving an answer accuracy rate (A-score) in single-choice tasks that is \textbf{15\%} higher than that of mPLUG-Owl.
-However, since LLaVA-v1.5’s output mostly consists of the answer without reason, the shorter output results in a lower NLG score, with its BLEU-1 approximately \textbf{28.8\%} lower than mPLUG-Owl; (2) NLG metrics can better reflect the performance improvement after fine-tuning.
-For example, the fine-tuned model shows only about a 3.7\% average improvement over GPT-4o-mini on GPTScore but brings around a \textbf{12.1\%} improvement on average NLG metrics.
-This more significant improvement better demonstrates the model’s learning effect on the dataset.
-Overall, we believe that for models that have not participated in \shortname{} training, using GPTScore is more reasonable, as semantic understanding can be used to judge the difference between the model's output and the true label.
-For fine-tuned models, NLG metrics are preferred because they can better reflect the model's alignment with the dataset.
+However, since LLaVA-v1.5’s output mostly consists of the answer without reason, the shorter output results in a lower NLG score, with its BLEU-1 approximately \textbf{28.8\%} lower than mPLUG-Owl; (2) \textbf{ Fine-tuning on \shortname{} results in more pronounced improvements in NLG metrics compared to GPTScore}.
+For example, the fine-tuned baseline model shows only a 3.7\% average improvement over GPT-4o-mini on GPTScore, but achieves a 12.1\% improvement on average NLG metrics.
+This significant enhancement better reflects the model's learning from the dataset.
+We suggest using GPTScore for models not fine-tuned on \shortname{} due to its focus on semantic understanding, while NLG metrics are preferred for fine-tuned models as they better capture alignment with the dataset.